Financial Education for Securities, Banking, & Insurance Professionals.

 Yes.
 Participating in approved company training may count for up to 4 educational units.When will the FSCP™ content be available?
 Can I enroll now?

 While the FSCP™ program will formally launch on 1/1/2014, candidates may enroll in advance of that date for current training courses that will also count toward the FSCP™.
 In addition, students who begin either the LUTCF or FSS program prior to yearend 2013 will be able to complete either the LUTCF or FSS under current rules or move to the FSCP™ in January of 2014.Will the LUTCF and FSS designation programs still be available after the FSCP™ launches?

 LUTCF or FSS designees may continue to use their credentials the rest of their careers.
-While no new students will be accepted into those programs after 12/31/2013, use of the designations will continue.
+While no new students will be accepted into those programs by the American College after 12/31/2013, use of the designations will continue.
 These designees will also have the opportunity to transfer, instead, to the FSCP™ designation by completing the Certification Course and taking the designation exam.
-No new students will be accepted into the LUTCF or FSS programs after 12/31/2013.
+No new students will be accepted into the LUTCF or FSS programs by The American College after 12/31/2013.
 Students currently in those programs, or those who enroll prior to 1/1/2014, will have 18 months after 1/1/2014 to complete their designations.
 Alternately, they may use the courses they have already completed toward the new FSCP™ mark.What constitutes an enrollment into LUTCF/FSS prior to 1/1/2014?